Kale White Bean and Sausage Soup (Meal-In-A-Bowl)

 Instructions

 • CHOP VEGETABLES: Dice onions, carrots and celery into small pieces.
-Shortcut: alternatively, cut vegetables into large chunks and pulse them in a food processor a few times until coarsely chopped.
+Shortcut: alternatively, cut vegetables into large chunks and pulse them in a food processor 3-4 times until coarsely chopped.
+It's ok if a few larger chunks remain.

-• SAUTE SAUSAGE: Heat oil in pot at medium high.
+• SAUTE SAUSAGE: Heat oil in large pot over medium-high heat.
 Add sausage meat, using a spoon to break it up in the pot.
-Saute for about 3-4 minutes until browned.
+Sauté for about 3-4 minutes until browned.
 Drain off most of grease, leaving about 2 teaspoons in the pot.

-• SAUTE VEGETABLES: Add onions, carrots and celery to the pot.
-Saute for 3-4 minutes until onions are translucent.
+• SAUTE VEGETABLES: Add chopped onions, carrots and celery to the pot.
+Sauté for 3-4 minutes until onions are translucent.
 Add garlic and spices.
-Saute another minute.
+Sauté another 1-2 minutes over medium heat.

-• FINISH AND SERVE: Add fresh baby spinach and stir one minute until wilted.
+• FINISH AND SERVE: Add kale and stir 1-2 minutes until wilted.
 Taste and adjust seasonings.
 Serve in bowls sprinkled with Parmesan cheese if desired.

 Recipe Notes

 • Use any fresh sausages such as spicy Italian sausages or Chorizo.
 Or mild fresh farmers or garlic sausages.
-The sausages can be mild, medium or very spicy - as you like.
-For a shortcut you can used a cooked smoked sausage like andouille (and skip the pan fry step).
+The sausages can be mild, medium or very spicy – as you like.
+For a shortcut you can used a cooked smoked sausage like andouille or even a smoky hotdog (and skip the pan fry step).

 4. Seasonings: Use the equivalent of seasonings you like.
-Thyme, oregano, basil, sage, herbes de province are good options.
+Dried thyme, oregano, basil, sage, herbes de province, poultry seasoning or a dried Italian seasoning blend are all good options.
+For additional heat, add red pepper flakes.

 • The soup can also be frozen for several months.
 Defrost and reheat in the microwave or in a pot.